Emyrk/coin-raffle/README.md

 Open the CSV file in excel or google sheets.
 Freeze the top 4 rows (these are just headers).
 Sort the "SortableHash" column from A-Z. This is the order of the winners!

+# Want to manually check?

+You can manually check this as well, if you are so inclined.
+1. Locate a chain to conduct the raffle on.
+2. For the first post for each user:
+    1. Locate the entry on the Factom blockchain that corrosponds to the factomize post
+    2. Take the sha256(`entryhash + salt`)
+    3. That is your 'raffle ticket'
+4. Sort the raffle tickets.